-34. Scope out Hunger Games scenes in North Carolina, especially from the beautiful Dupont State Forest.
+Scope out Hunger Games scenes in North Carolina, especially from the beautiful Dupont State Recreational Forest.
 This amazing place is shared by Transylvania and Henderson counties.

 Bryson City and Swain County

-36. Over in Cherokee, Mingo Falls is one of the most beautiful waterfalls we’ve seen yet.
+Over in Cherokee, a walk up the steps to Mingo Falls is one of our favorite things to do in North Carolina.
 Try to convince us otherwise.

 Franklin and Macon County